 Competency Frameworks have taken some rap recently, however, many are still highly effective and often are being rebranded as ‘desired/acceptable behaviours,’ and/or company values.
 If each participant in every Coaching or Training Programme is assessed against the most relevant leadership and management competencies/associated behaviours/values and their scores are agreed with their Coach/Trainer, they can then also be benchmarked against their cohort.
 Additionally, if the participant’s line manager is involved in this assessment process and scores are reviewed after each Training module or Coaching session to assess progress, then real data can be used to customise blended learning interventions.
 This can include signposting to online resources, audiobooks, eBooks, Tedtalks, podcasts and so on, meaning that each individuals learning styles and preferences are accommodated.

-Similarly, if participants work on their skills, develop techniques, devise solutions to long standing problems, and practice tools and techniques whilst dealing with real life business scenarios, then learning and development solutions become real and more effective.
+Similarly, if participants work on their skills, develop techniques, devise solutions to long standing problems, and practice tools and techniques whilst dealing with real life business scenarios during Coaching and Training sessions, then learning and development solutions become real and more effective.

 Throughout every Coaching or Training intervention each individual should work on their identified key development areas and receive constructive feedback from their Coach or Trainer.
 Back in the work environment this process should continue via their line manager, a Mentor, work ‘Buddy,’ and their peers.
 This will result in significant and sustainable behavioural change as individuals receive ongoing constructive feedback in order to embed the new learned behaviours and ensure they do not ‘revert to type’ under pressure.